vulkano-rs/vulkano-www/content/guide-example-operation.md

 # Running an operation

-Now that you are familiar with devices, queues and buffers, we are finally going to ask the GPU to do something.
+Now that we are familiar with devices, queues and buffers, we are finally going to ask the GPU to do something.

 What we are going to ask is very simple: we will ask the GPU to copy data from a buffer to another.